ClickHouse/ClickHouse/docs/en/operations/external-authenticators/kerberos.md

 - `principal` - canonical service principal name that will be acquired and used when accepting security contexts.
     - This parameter is optional, if omitted, the default principal will be used.

 - `realm` - a realm, that will be used to restrict authentication to only those requests whose initiator's realm matches it.
     - This parameter is optional, if omitted, no additional filtering by realm will be applied.

+- `keytab` - path to service keytab file.
+    - This parameter is optional, if omitted, path to service keytab file must be set in `KRB5_KTNAME` environment variable.

 Example (goes into `config.xml`):